ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Use a **simple contest** when you have multiple contenders for a single **prize** over a **long contest** (see §5.0).

+### 4,3,1 Procedure

-In summary, when there are multiple contestants and one prize:
+Multiple contestants and one prize can be summarized as follows:

 1. Find the highest number of **successes** amongst the participants.
 2. If only one contestant has that number of **successes** amongst the players, award them the **prize**.